Sri Mulyani: Reappointment as finance minister (2016–2025)

 In 2016, Sri Mulyani was reappointed finance minister.
 From 2017 to 2019, Sri Mulyani was named the best finance minister in the Asia-Pacific region three years in a row by FinanceAsia.
 In 2018, Indonesia recorded its smallest budget deficit since 2012.

 In February 2020, Sri Mulyani announced a 10.3 trillion rupiah economic stimulus package to mitigate the effects of the COVID-19 recession.
 In April 2020, during the COVID-19 pandemic, Sri Mulyani released a global bond series with a 50-year maturity, the longest loan offered in Indonesian history.
 In 2021, after the enactment of Presidential Decree No. 78/2021, she became one of the Vice Heads of the National Research and Innovation Agency Steering Committee, together with Suharso Monoarfa.

-On 20 October 2024, Sri Mulyani was reappointed Minister of Finance by President Prabowo Subianto for 3rd consecutive term, ending in 2029, making her the first person to hold the position under three presidential administrations.
+On 20 October 2024, Sri Mulyani was reappointed Minister of Finance by President Prabowo Subianto for 3rd consecutive term, ending in 2029, making her the first woman to hold the position under three presidential administrations.
 Following the August 2025 Indonesian protests, she was dismissed as finance minister by Prabowo on 8 September.